Howe Sound Crest Trail – The Ultimate Guide to Hiking the HSCT

 Puff Jacket

-I’ve had the Patagonia Nano Puff Hoody for years and it works great on it’s own or underneath a shell for extra warmth.
+I’ve had the Patagonia Nano Puff for years and it works great on it’s own or underneath a shell for extra warmth.
 It’s a perfect multi-functional item for everyday, backpacking, and pretty much anything where you might need a bit of warmth.
 I’m still looking for an activity it doesn’t work for.

 Rainpants